TBendong/TBendong.github.io/_pages/research.md

 </center>
 <div>
     <img src='/images/Inverse problem.png' alt="network" style="width: 50%; display: block; margin-left: auto; margin-right: auto;">
     <p style="text-align: left;">Contrarily, the inverse problem is centered on deducing unknown model parameters or elucidating the nature of underlying uncertainties from power system observations.
 This modality is employed when direct measurement of certain system parameters is impractical, necessitating the inference of these parameters from observable data.
 Inverse UQ encompasses the calibration of model parameters to minimize the disparity between model simulation response and observed data, thereby bridging the gap between theoretical models and empirical reality.
-This approach is particularly pertinent in power system parameter estimation and data assimilation.
+This approach is particularly pertinent in power system parameter estimation and data assimilation.</p>
 </div>